THE BYLAWS OF THE MIDWEST DEAF GOLFERS ASSOCIATION

 One-third (1/3) of the current membership of this association shall constitute a quorum for the general and special membership meetings.

 Section 1: Date and Bidding Procedure

 The annual golf tournament of this association shall be held during the week of the first Wednesday in August.
-Bids for the tournament must be made three (3) years in advance.
+Bids for the tournament shall be made four (4) years in advance.
 In order for the membership to consider a site, three (3) or more members from the bidding area must be present at the meeting when a bid is made.

 Section 2: Deposit

 The host shall be required to make a deposit of $100.00 for the right to bid as host for the tournament.
-If successful with a bid, the deposit shall be placed in escrow and applied to proceeds from the tournament.
-After the successful completion of the tournament, the deposit will be returned to the host.
+If successful with a bid, the deposit shall be placed in escrow and shall be returned to the host upon receipt and approval of the tournament financial report after the successful completion of the tournament.

 Section 3: Registration